 J was apprehensive at first that we went for the one-hour trail, thinking it was too long, but by the end, he also agreed that it was worth it.

 This is the quintessential Baguio experience – horseback riding in the middle of a pine forest.
-Here, you can still catch and take a lung-full of that now-elusive crisp, pine air.
+Here, you can still take a lung-full and relish that elusive crisp, pine air.
 Here, there are no horses with pink manes and tails.
-It is wonderful.
+It.
+Is.
+Wonderful.

 A one-hour trail begins at the back of the horses’ holding area and goes on a winding, sometimes steep path along a sloping mountainside forest.
-At this time, there’s no ‘tourist traffic’ yet, and it is still quiet and peaceful.
+At this time, there’s no ‘tourist traffic’ yet, and it is blissful.

 You’d still spot a few litter around though – glaring eye sores in such a wonderful, natural setting.
 The morning sun is filtered by the pine trees, so it doesn’t feel hot, and the scenery is just beautiful.